Fermented Cod Liver / Butter Oil Capsules

 A synergistic blend of 67% Fermented Cod Liver Oil and 33% Concentrated Butter Oil.
 Individually effective, but the two together they support strong bone structure and teeth, improving brain and overall health.
 Cod Liver oil is one of nature’s richest sources of essential fats like omega-3 fatty acids, called docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).

 Green Pastures Blue Ice™ Royal Blend combines the benefits of Fermented Cod Liver Oil and Concentrated Butter Oil.
 A uniquely powerful product that has been a longterm favourite of Ancient Purity's.
 The blend is two-thirds Blue Ice™ Fermented Cod Liver Oil and one-third X-Factor™ Gold Concentrated Butter Oil.
 Green Pasture ferment cod livers from fish that have been exclusively wild caught in the Bering Sea and Aleutian Island regions of Alaska.
 X-Factor™ Gold Concentrated Butter Oil is pure oil from cows grazing on rapidly growing grass extracted and concentrated through centrifugation.
-You can choose from easy use Capsules or the neat Oil, look in the ingredients section to check the variety.
 The blend comes from the work of the Dr. Weston A. Price.
 The Fermented Cod Liver Oil and Concentrated Butter Oil together can aid in strengthening bone structure and teeth, improving brain health and overall development in infants and adults alike.

 Cod liver oil is one of nature’s richest sources of essential fats like omega-3 fatty acids, called docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
 Omega 6, 7 and 9 Fatty Acids plus many more important fat soluble nutrients.
 These fatty acids have been proven effective against reducing inflammation, contribute to the maintenance of normal blood pressure, vision and blood triglyceride levels.
 With natural bioavailable Vitamins A, D and K the blend is effective in maintaining healthy eyes, brain function and skin.
 Vitamin D alone affects virtually every cell and tissue in your body and is important for good health.
 Using fermentation as the extraction method shields the fragile nutrients, and retains these nutrients in an all-natural form that your body recognises as food.